Skip to main content

 • Verify JSON trial configuration is valid

-• Check canvas is not being zoomed/scaled
+• Check the canvas is not being zoomed/scaled

 Touch Not Working